romanthekat/homebrew/troika.md

 reduce roll checks for all detections by meta magic rank

 **6. contained spell (3+Δ)**
-allows to pack your next spell into meta container.
+allows to put up to X spells into tiny magical container.
+such spells can be used later.
+such container can be remotely activated at will.
+rank <3: 1 spell
-such spell can used at any time without additional costs or roll checks. rank <5: 1 spell rank <10: 2 spells
+rank <5: 2 spells
+rank <10: both spells can be activated at the same turn

 ## License
 This is an independent production by romanthekat and is not affiliated with Melsonian Arts Council.